dannyfritz/flock/README.md

 An entity component system (ECS) created with TypeScript in mind.

-Please view [the repo](https://github.com/dannyfritz/flock-ecs) for more information.
+This is a mono repo.
+Please view [the flock-ecs repo](./src) for more information.